MarkKozel/CompOrgEText/vitedocs/Assembly/Instructions/MemoryAccess.md

 ## Introduction

-Memory Access Commands proved capability to move data between Registers and Memory (RAM).
+Memory Access Instructions proved capability to move data between Registers and Memory (RAM).

-Recall that [ALU Commands](ALUCommands) do not operate on data in memory.
+Recall that ALU Instructions do not operate on data in memory.
 Before executing any instruction on data in memory it must first be loaded from memory into a register.
 ALU Commands only store results in registers, so it must be stored out to memory if needed.

 **Add Two Values in Memory**